The Play That Goes Wrong Review | The Lowry | Manchester

-Even before the curtain call, audience members found themselves participating with frantic cast members searching for a loose dog and rescuing an already crumbling set.
+Even before taking their seats, audience members found themselves participating with frantic cast members searching for a loose dog and rescuing an already crumbling set.

-The recognisable story of The Murder at Haversham Manor is a derivative of a typical 1920’s murder mystery.
-Its storyline is similar to a Murder on the Orient Express or The Mousetrap and retold by archetypal characters; including the wife, the brother, the detective and the butler.
-In fact, the story is so familiar it allows the audience to completely ignore the plot and focus on the funny happenings around them.
+The Cornley Polytechnic Drama Society are putting on a production of The Murder at Haversham Manor, a recognisable spin on a typical 1920’s murder mystery.
+The storyline, similar to a Murder on the Orient Express or The Mousetrap is retold by archetypal characters; including the wife, the brother, the detective and the butler.
+In fact, the story is so familiar it allows the audience to completely ignore the plot and focus on the shenanigans happenings around them.

-Prat fall comedy is not to everyone's taste but this light-hearted and finely overacted homage to the murder mystery classic is a collection of old-school slapstick masterpieces that will always be in fashion.
+Prat fall comedy is not to everyone's taste but this light-hearted and finely overacted homage to the murder mystery classic is a collection of old-school, slapstick masterpieces that should always be in fashion.